langeblake/atlas/README.md

 # Atlas

-This app is a comprehensive project management tool that replicates the core functionalities of the popular Trello application.
-It is designed to streamline organization and collaboration in teams, offering a range of features for task management and planning.
+This app is a comprehensive project management tool designed to streamline organization and collaboration in teams, offering a range of features for task management and planning.

 ## Key Features